ka-raph/advent-of-code-2022/README.md

 ## Notes

-The solutions aren't necessarily the fastes nor the shortest, but I tried to make the code rather concise yet understandable, therefore no funky hacks nor ninja code whatsoever.
+The solutions aren't necessarily the fastest nor the shortest, but I tried to make the code rather concise yet understandable, therefore no funky hacks nor ninja code whatsoever.

+> I declare war to gibberish one-liners!

 **The goal is to focus on the approach!**